tfabris/BlueGigaEmpeg/README.md

 some of them can slow down the responses on the BlueGigaEmpeg and cause the Bluetooth communication to miss things.

-Refer to the code comments accompanying these flags to understand them:
+Search for these flags in the BlueGigaEmpeg.ino sketch file.
+Refer to the code comments accompanying these flags in the file to understand them:

       EmpegSendCommandDebug
       displayEmpegSerial
       displayTracksOnSerial

-Useful debugging commands in the BlueGiga WT32i iWrap command language:
+###  Useful debugging commands in the BlueGiga WT32i iWrap command language:

 Typing any of these into the Arduino Serial Monitor should send these commands to the Bluetooth module directly.
 Many will echo a response.
 Module will say